Athletics: Measurement farce mars women's hammer

 Lysenko, who won the world championship title last year, beat the old Olympic record of 76.34 set by Askana Miankova in Beijing with her first throw of the night, 77.56m, then improved it with her fifth.

-Anita Wlodarczyk of Poland took silver with 77.60 and China’s Zhang Wenxiu was initially awarded her second successive bronze before Germany’s Betty Heidler was promoted to third following a mix-up over the measurement of her fifth throw.
+Anita Wlodarczyk of Poland took silver with 77.60 and China’s Zhang Wenxiu was initially awarded her second successive bronze.

+Soon afterwards, however, German world record-holder Betty Heidler was promoted to third after having her fifth throw remeasured at 7.13.

-Officials said that although world record holder Heidler’s fifth effort was electronically measured it had not been entered into the data system.
+Officials said Heidler’s fifth effort was measured but not entered into the data system.
 She was allowed to re-throw, fouling, and was unable to get past Zhang with her sixth attempt.

-After more than three hours of deliberation the IAAF athletics ruling body, decided the result would stand, noting that the electronic measurement of Heidler’s throw had been discovered and adjusting her third-place distance to 77.12.
+After more than three hours of deliberation the IAAF ruled that the result would stand, noting that the electronic measurement of Heidler’s throw had been discovered and adjusting her third-place distance to 77.12.

 Editing by Ed Osmond